intel/tinycrypt/documentation/tinycrypt.rst

 .. _crypto:

 TinyCrypt Cryptographic Library
-####################################
+###############################
 Copyright (C) 2015 by Intel Corporation, All Rights Reserved.

 Overview
 ********
-The TinyCrypt Library provides an implementation targeting constrained devices of a minimal set of standard cryptography primitives, as listed below.
-TinyCrypt implementations differ in many aspects from the standard specifications in in the hope to better serve applications targeting constrained devices (see the Important Remarks section for some important differences).
+The TinyCrypt Library provides an implementation for targeting constrained devices with a minimal set of standard cryptography primitives, as listed below.
+To better serve applications targeting constrained devices, TinyCrypt implementations differ from the standard specifications (see the Important Remarks section for some important differences).
 Certain cryptographic primitives depend on other primitives, as mentioned in the list below.

-Besides the Important Remarks section below, valuable information on the usage, security and technicalities of each cryptographic primitive can be found in the corresponding header file.
+Aside from the Important Remarks section below, valuable information on the usage, security and technicalities of each cryptographic primitive are found in the corresponding header file.

 * SHA-256: